-Recipient
+Recipient Emailaddress

-The recipient emails are addressed to.
-To send a message to multiple recipients, enter all recipient's email addresses in this field.
+File Configuration fields: szSMTPRecipient Description: The recipient emails are addressed to.
+To send a message to multiple recpients, enter all recipient's email addresses in this field.
 Separate addressed by spaces, semicolons or commas (e.g. "receiver1@example.com, receiver2@example.com").
 Alternatively, you can use a single email address and define a distribution list in your mail software.
 The distribution list approach is best if the recipients frequently change or there is a large number of them.
 Multiple recipients are also supported.
 They can be delimited by space, comma or semicolon.